-Due to the constantly evolving COVID-19 situation, the Company will closely monitor the situation and reserve the right to change our arrangements for the AGM at short notice.
+Due to the current COVID-19 situation and the related safe distancing measures, the Company will closely monitor the situation and reserve the right to change our arrangements for the AGM at short notice.
 Shareholders should check SGXNET and the above URL for the latest updates of the AGM.
 The Company apologises for any inconvenience caused and seek the understanding and cooperation of all Shareholders in enabling the Company to hold its AGM with the optimum safe distancing measures amidst the current COVID-19 pandemic.